bytefps/vm-simulator/README.md

 - R <address>: Read from an allocated page (e.g. R 1000)
 - W <address>: Write to an allocated page (e.g., W 1000)
 - C <new_addr> <source_addr>: Creates a virtual copy of source_addr at new_addr (e.g. C 3000 1000)
+- K: For(K) command, forks the process to create a child process